-- a contractor has failed to make deductions under the Construction Industry Scheme and
+- a contractor has failed to make deductions under the CIS and

-- there has been no direction made under Regulation 9(5) in relation to claims under Regulation 9(3), or Regulation 9(4), that the contractor is not liable to pay the amounts under-deducted.
+- no direction has been made under Regulation 9(5) - in relation to claims under Regulation 9(3), or Regulation 9(4) - that the contractor is not liable to pay the amounts under-deducted.

 Regulation 13 determinations may be used in cases where